Savior (Rise Against song): Release and reception

 "Savior" was released on June 3, 2009, as the third and final single from Rise Against's fifth album Appeal to Reason.
 It remains one of the band's most successful singles to date, and spent a considerable amount of time on multiple Billboard music charts.
 Reaching as high as number two on the Bubbling Under Hot 100 Singles chart, it spent thirty-six weeks on the chart, the fourth most time for any song on the chart.
 "Savior" peaked at number three on both the Hot Rock Songs and Alternative Songs charts, and is the former record-holder for the most time spent for the Alternative Songs chart with sixty-five weeks.
+As of late 2023, it is ranked at number four on Billboard's list of the top 100 most successful songs in the chart's history, the highest placement for a song which did not reach number one.
 It also held the longevity record on the Hot Rock Songs chart with sixty-three weeks, before Awolnation's "Sail" broke the record by spending ninety-six weeks.
-Despite a peak at number three, "Savior" topped the year end Hot Rock charts for 2010 and was certified platinum by the Recording Industry Association of America, denoting shipments of 1,000,000 copies.
+Despite a peak at number three, "Savior" topped the year end Hot Rock charts for 2010 and was certified platinum in the United States by the Recording Industry Association of America, denoting shipments of 1,000,000 copies.
 In Canada, the song reached number sixty-eight on the Canadian Hot 100.
+It has also been certified 3× Gold in Germany by the Bundesverband Musikindustrie, Platinum in the United Kingdom by the British Phonographic Industry, and Gold in Denmark by IFPI Danmark.

 "Savior" was well received by critics.
 Hanson and Davey Boy of Sputnikmusic both praised the song; Hanson described it as "one of the most inspired songs [Rise Against] have written to date", while Boy wrote that "'Savior' sees absolutely everything come together perfectly to make for one hell of a song".
 Burgess felt that "Savior" was one of three Appeal to Reason tracks that would "satisfy anyone still uneasy about Rise Against's radio aspirations".
-Bob Hoose of Plugged In complimented the positive and hopeful lyrics.
+Bob Hoose of Plugged In (publication) complimented the positive and hopeful lyrics.